-OSKA study of labour force and skills anticipation in the field of apparel, textile and leather industry will be completed in the first half of 2018.
+OSKA study of labour force and skills anticipation in the field of apparel, textile and leather industry was completed in the first half of 2018.

 The field of apparel, textile and leather industry is significantly affected by the market demand, fast development of material technology and the pressure to produce more effectively and in an environmentally sustainable way.
 This creates the need for research and development activities, which can change the labour structure and bring along the need for new skills.